SophieKoenig/music_date_with_sophie/README.md

 # music_date_with_sophie

 Welcome to my music blog project!
-This web application is a tribute to my favorite music website, All Music.
+This web application is a tribute to my favorite music website, All Music, and currently lets you browse Discogs releases on a home page with individual detail pages for each entry.
 It aims to replicate its core features using classic web technologies and the Discogs API.

 Planned Features\
-Music Library: Browse a vast collection of music albums, artists, and tracks sourced from the Discogs API.\
+Music Library: Browse a growing collection of music releases (albums, EPs, and singles) sourced from the Discogs API.
+Each entry on the home page links to a dedicated detail page with more information.\
 Reviews: Read and write reviews for your favorite albums and tracks.\
 Commentary Sections: Engage in discussions and share your thoughts with other music enthusiasts.\
 Rating Functionality: Rate albums and tracks to share your opinion with the community.\